christianacca/web-api-starter/docs/create-github-actions-infrastructure-pipeline.md

-# Create github workflow to deploy infrastructure
+# Create github workflow to deploy infrastructure and/or app

 1. Create Azure AD app registrations to allow github actions to authenticate to Azure AD.